bartoszlenar/Validot/docs/DOCUMENTATION.md

 ## Development

-- The build system is based on [nuke.build](https://nuke.build/) project.
+- The build system is based on the [nuke.build](https://nuke.build/) project.
-- This section contains examples using powershell, but bash scripts are also fully supported.
+- This section contains examples that uses powershell, but bash scripts are also fully supported.
   - Just replace `pwsh build.ps1` with `bash build.sh`
-- If you're keep experiencing compilation errors that your IDE doesn't show (and `dotnet build` completes OK), consider adding `--AllowWarnings`.
+- If you're keep experiencing compilation errors that your IDE doesn't show (and at the same time `dotnet build` completes OK), consider adding `--AllowWarnings`.
   - By default, the build system requires the code to follow the rules set in [ruleset](../Validot.sln.ruleset) and [editorconfig](../.editorconfig).
 - If you don't provide `--Version` parameter (value needs to follow [semver](https://semver.org/) rules), the default version is `0.0.0-XHHmmss`, where `X` is the day of the current year, `HHmmss` is the timestamp.

 ### Build

-- Compile the project and the tests:
+- Compile the project with the tests:
   - `pwsh build.ps1`
     - This is the same as `pwsh build.ps1 --target Compile`
 - Create nuget package: